 When the entire data recovery process was finished, we were given the option to view the recovered files in Finder, which we immediately took advantage of to confirm that the selected files were, indeed, in the specified recovery directory.

 Disk Drill for Mac – Tutorials and Other Videos

 To help you better understand how Disk Drill for Mac works, we’ve put together a collection of useful video tutorials.

-Disk Drill for Mac is a reputable application with the native M1 support.
+Disk Drill for Mac is a reputable application with native support for Intel-based and Apple Silicon Macs (M1 & M2, at the time of writing this review).
 It is frequently updated to maintain compatibility with the latest version of Apple’s operating system, and a full changelog is available on the app’s website.
 Customer support is provided via chat, helpdesk, and knowledge base.
 Unfortunately, phone support isn’t available.

 Every 3 months

 |6||Genuine or clone?|

 The value provided by the two paid editions of Disk Drill for Mac is excellent for two reasons.
 First, the software performs great even when presented with some of the most difficult data loss situations that can be encountered (including those involving RAID arrays).
 Second, the presence of many useful extra features eliminates the need to purchase other related applications.